Hertzole/gold-player/README.md

 ## What do I get?
 When you use this player controller you will get the following:
 - A solid player controller
-- Head bob, running, crouching, step & landing & jumping sounds.
-All customizable!
+- Running and crouching
+- Head bob
+- Audio for footsteps, jumping, and landing
+- Moving platforms support
 - Easy to use functions
 - Extendable classes
 - Documented code

-## What can I expect?
+## What can I expect later?
 I have several things I want to do with this player controller.
-Right now I just need to get it moving, but here are some things I will add in the not so distant future!
+Here are some thing I would like to do.
 - Extra components (stuff that could help you make your game and hooks into the player)
-- Built-in camera shake
 - Intergrate the [new Unity Input System](https://github.com/Unity-Technologies/InputSystem) (when it becomes more stable).
 - More easy to use API

 Those are just some things I can think of right now.
 I will, of course, add more stuff as time goes on!

-### Q&A
+## Q&A
 Q: Why the name 'Gold Player'?
 A: I'm a big fan of the player controller is [GoldSrc](https://en.wikipedia.org/wiki/GoldSrc) engine and I want to make a player controller that feels just as good, so I went with "Gold Player".